What is a civil Parking Charge Notice?

 If your appeal is refused, the company can carry on seeking payment and ultimately has the option of taking you to the small claims court.

-4 What if the firm is not accredited?
+5 If the firm is not accredited

 In order for parking companies to access DVLA data and pursue a parking fine against you, they have to be a member of an accredited trade association.